 How much homework will there be?

-We know that adults have busy lives and have therefore made the homework very manageable; we suggest practicing 20 minutes per day, and there is an overview in the weekly outline (in dropbox) of what you should practice.
+We know that adults have busy lives and have therefore made the homework very manageable; we suggest practicing 15-20 minutes per day, and there is an overview in your packet of what you should practice each week.